 This comprehensive guide will explain the fundamentals of the third most important diamond characteristic: clarity.

-Diamond clarity is a general term used to describe things in a gemstone that obstruct the passage of light reflected through the diamond.
+Diamond clarity is a crucial factor that refers to the presence or absence of inclusions and blemishes in a gemstone, which obstruct the passage of light reflected through the diamond.
 Have you ever noticed how some diamonds shimmer and flash stunning kaleidoscopic colours while others appear dull and lacklustre?
 This has to do with a diamond’s clarity.

-Light reflects and scatters off a diamond’s surface, creating the mesmerising sparkle synonymous with this much-loved stone.
+Light reflects and scatters off a diamond’s surface, resulting in its mesmerising sparkle, making diamond clarity an essential aspect of its brilliance.
 However, if the light’s path is blocked in any way, it will hinder the diamond’s light performance, minimising its brilliance and sparkle.